apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

-# GCP Service Account Credentials
+# GCP Service Account Authentication - Shared Flow

 This shared flow can be used obtain access tokens for Google Cloud service accounts.
 Access tokens are cached in the default environment cache resource for 10min.